chickenopoulos/alphagen/README.md

 ## How to use
 Head over to the [Example.ipynb](notebooks/Example.ipynb) notebook for a step-by-step guide on how to use the framework.

+## Next Steps / Work in Progress
+- Add more robustness tests
+- Incorporate robustness testing in the genetic algorithm (at least those that can be vectorized)
+- Add more (non-parametric) indicators